-- · Know which knob controls each surface heating unit. - Use Proper Pan Size-This appliance is equipped with one or more surface units of different sizes.
+- · Know which knob controls each surface heating unit. - Use Proper Pan Size This appliance is equipped with one or more surface units of different sizes.
 Select utensils having flat bottoms large enough to cover the surface unit.
 The use of undersized utensils will expose a portion of the surface heating unit to direct contact and may result in ignition of clothing.
-Proper relationship of utensil to the surface unit will also improve efficiency. - Utensil Handles Should Be Turned Inward and Should Not Extend Over Adjacent Surface Units-To reduce the risk of burns, ignition of flammable materials, and spillage due to unintentional contact with the utensil.
-The handle of the utensil should be positioned so that it is turned inward, and does not extend over adjacent surface unit. - Never Leave Surface Units Unattended-Boilovers cause smoking and greasy spillovers that may ignite, or a pan that has boiled dry may melt. - Protective liners- Do not use aluminum foil to line oven bottom or any other part of the appliance.
-Only use aluminum foil as recommended for baking if used as a cover placed on the food.
-Any other used of protective liners or aluminum foil may result in a risk of electric shock or fire or a short circuit. - Glazed Cooking Utensils-Only certain types of glass, glass/ceramic, ceramic, earthenware, or other glazed utensils are suitable for rangetop service without breaking due to the sudden change in temperature.
-Check the manufacturer's recommendations for rangetop use. - Do Not Use Decorative Surface Element Covers.
-If an element is accidentally turned on, the decorative cover will become hot and possibly melt.
-Burns will occur if the hot covers are touched.
-Damage may also be done to the cooktop.
+Proper relationship of utensil to the surface unit will also improve efficiency. - Utensil Handles Should Be Turned Inward and Should Not Extend Over Adjacent Surface Units - To reduce the risk of burns, ignition of flammable materials, and spillage due to unintentional contact with the utensil. - Never Leave Surface Units Unattended Boilovers cause smoking and greasy spillovers that may ignite, or a pan that has boiled dry may melt. - Do Not Immerse or Soak Removable Heating Elements

+Heating elements should never be immersed in water.
+Heating elements clean themselves during normal operation. - Glazed Cooking Utensils Only certain types of glass, glass/ceramic, ceramic, earthenware, or other glazed utensils are suitable for rangetop service without breaking due to the sudden change in temperature.
+Check the manufacturer's recommendations for rangetop use.